Lebo Motsoeli

-Lebohang Motsoeli, is a South African television presenter, actress, MC, voice-over artist, scriptwriter and producer.
+Lebohang Motsoeli is a South African television presenter, actress, MC, voice-over artist, scriptwriter and producer.
 One of the most popular woman sports commentators in South Africa, she has performed in many local and international sport events such as; "Special Olympics", "International Paralympic World Athletics Champions" and "All Africa Games".

 Personal life

 She excelled hockey and later represented Gauteng hockey team for three years.
 She has graduated with a degree in communications science.

 In 2012, she married the fellow sports commentator, Sizwe Mabena.
 But they divorced in 2013, less than one year.

 Career

 In 2003, she started sport broadcasting.
 In 2004, she joined with SABC as a presenter and hosted Sport On 2 with Tshepo Mabona.
 Then she worked as an anchor for SABC3 Sport and SABC1 Sport where she presented the popular sports programs such as; Above the Bar, Hockistix, Spike and Sportsbuzz.
 Apart from sports, she also presented the programs such as; Glory Hallelujah, Coca Cola Game show, "Sunsilk Launch" and Crazy Games.
-Meanwhile in 2004, she made acting debut with the television soap opera Yizo Yizo by playing the minor role as "Prostitute".
+Meanwhile in 2004, she made her acting debut with the television soap opera Yizo Yizo by playing the minor role as "Prostitute".
 In 2005, she got the opportunity to make her first international reporting for SABC sport, when she went to Brazil for the International Wheelchair and Amputee Sports Federation World Games (IWAS Games).